Estimated reading time: 6 minutes

 Church members are one of the key customer groups in a church.

-Understanding their unique needs and ensuring their needs are met – within the scope of the vision – is critical to church growth.
+Understanding their unique needs and ensuring they are met within the scope of the vision is critical to church growth.

-For example, if the church has volunteer opportunities, make sure the application and communication process is a good experience.
+For example, if the church has volunteer opportunities, ensure that the application and communication process are good experiences.

 Or if a volunteer is given a job or responsibility, try to make sure they know what is expected of them and have what they need to do their job.